yard

 Companion rows benefit from careful thinning too.
 You can sow fast radish in the same row as slower carrot roots, then harvest and thin radish as the carrots fill in.

-If you like perennials, you can start things like coneflower clumps or hosta starts thick, then thin or divide into individual pots once they outgrow the nursery tray.
+If you like perennials, you can start things like coneflower clumps thick.
+Hosta starts can also be thinned or divided into individual pots once they outgrow the nursery tray.

 tips_and_updates